itsays-zqc/my-website/docs/examples/SDK Examples/PIC/MicroringResonator/MicroringResonator.md

 #### 1.13 Run and Extract Results
 <div class="text-justify">

-Extract data using `extract`, where `data` is the calculation result data, `savepath` is the storage path, `target` is the classification of the data, and `monitor_name` is the name of the monitor.
-The data extraction reference is as follows.
+The extract function is used to extract data from the result data, where "data" is the calculation result data, "savepath" is the storage path, "target" is the classification of the data, and "monitor_name" is the name of the monitor.
+The data extraction reference is as follows..
+The script demonstration is as follows.

 </div>

 ```python